freealise/freealise/ar/README.md

 notation: rotate keyboard 90deg; show as is or png for spectrograms / tabs with vowel symbols (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
 draw on google function chart ?

+code is prose: replace brackets with sub / sup for sentence structure and stress pattern, type of brackets is pos

 docs: get commentary (preferably written first) out of program
 in order of not succession but execution, to wiki with toc and markdown